 Pop-up businesses are everywhere.
-Whether it’s a retail shop that popped up in an empty space on King Street, or a pop-up café operating out of my local Surf Life Saving Club.
-We love pop-ups.
-But we also know what it takes to set up a business, even a temporary one.
+Whether it’s a retail shop that popped up in an empty space on King Street, or a pop-up café operating out of my local Surf Life Saving Club – we love pop-ups.
+However, setting up a business, even a temporary one, is a complicated process.
 So, we thought we would set out the basic legal and regulatory requirements to help those decide whether they want to pop-up, or just set up.

 What is a Pop-Up?

 A pop-up shop is a temporary retail event.
 A pop-up shop can exist for a few hours or a few months.
 Businesses use pop-ups for several reasons including: